realizse/realitemsdocs/pages/whitepaper/whitepaper.md

 ![Batched](whitepaper_batched.svg){:class="img-responsive"}

+## Defi Opportunities

+Digital identities reveal opportunities to collateralize physical inventory with Defi exchanges allowing for yield-farming.
+Defi enables liquidity from inventory.

+## Security

+At its lowest level, our technology must guarantee the immutability of each transaction and event written into the system.
+We chose a distributed ledger solution that guarantees "absolute finality (or safety guarantee) on blocks and transactions" [2].

+All data transmitted between our middleware, clients, and databases is secured by TLS.

+All mutable data-at-rest (sql and nosql) is encrypted.
+Passwords and other credentials that are not stored in datbases are persisted in a Hashicorp Vault cluster located in a private VPC.

 ## Conclusion

-We have built a system which provides a mutually agreed upon single source of truth for a product at any stage in its _product life cycle_.
+We have built a system which provides a mutually agreed upon single source of truth for a product at any stage in its product life cycle.
 On top of that we have built a set of tools that allow the various stakeholders to integrate with that system and derive the benefits of real-time knowledge of each stage of a product's life cycle.
 Any existing organization that chooses to leverage this knowlege will be empowered with the ability to make intelligent short and long-term decisions regarding its economic relationship with that product.
-This newfound ability creates new opportunities within an organization but also creates the opportunity for _new_ industries.
+This newfound ability creates new opportunities within an organization but also creates the opportunity for new industries.

 ## References

 [1] Klaus Schwab, "The Fourth Industrial Revolution: what it means, how to respond."
 2016.
 [Online]. https://www.weforum.org/agenda/2016/01/the-fourth-industrial-revolution-what-it-means-and-how-to-respond/

+[2] VeChain Foundation, "VeChain Whitepaper 2.0" 2020.
+[Online]. https://www.vechain.org/whitepaper/#bit_65sv8

 {% include links.html %}